skysqlinc/skysql-docs/docs/config/SkySQL-Intelligen-Proxy.md

-The following Configuration Manager parameters are used to configure MariaDB MaxScale behavior:
+SkySQL Intelligent Proxy represents an optimized iteration of MariaDB MaxScale.
+The subsequent Configuration Manager parameters are leveraged to tailor the behavior of MariaDB MaxScale:"

 | Name | Default Value |
 |------|---------------|